jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_federation_add.md

 ---
 title: Make (add to) a federation
-summary: "The standard Spotlight configuration has one Spotlight Diagnostic Server.
-All connections are monitored through the Spotlight Diagnostic Server."
+summary: "To make a federation, start with two separate Spotlight Diagnostic Server deployments.
+More Spotlight Diagnostic Server deployments can now be added to the federation."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_backend_federation_add.html
 folder: SpotlightEnterprise